DeeprajNaik28/Audio-to-MIDI-Converter/README.md

-# 🎹 Toy Keyboard MIDI Converter
+# 🎹 Audio To MIDI Converter

-An experimental audio-to-MIDI web application that converts sounds from a toy keyboard into MIDI notes using real-time microphone pitch detection and the Web MIDI API.
+An experimental audio-to-MIDI web application that converts sounds from any toy keyboard or vocals into MIDI notes using real-time microphone pitch detection and the Web MIDI API.

 Built with React, Vite, Pitchy, and WebMidi.